-Ernest P. Chiodo, M.D., J.D., M.P.H., M.S., C.I.H.
+Ernest P. Chiodo, M.D., J.D., M.P.H., M.S., M.B.A, C.I.H.

 Dr. Chiodo received his Bachelor of Arts from Kalamazoo College, his Medical Doctorate from Wayne State University School of Medicine, his Juris Doctorate from Wayne State University Law School, his Master of Public Health from Harvard University School of Public Health, his Master of Science in Biomedical Engineering from Wayne State University, his Master of Science in Threat Response Management (biological, chemical, and radiological defense) from the University of Chicago, and his Master of Science in Occupational and Environmental Health Sciences with Specialization in Industrial Toxicology from Wayne State University.
 He received his Master of Business Administration from the University of Chicago with a concentration of economics.
 He also received a Master of Science in evidence based health care “medicine” from the University of Oxford in the United Kingdom.
 He has served as the Medical Director and manager of medical and public health services for the city of Detroit as well as medical director of the pension boards of city of Lansing, Michigan.
 He served as an assistant professor of internal medicine, family medicine, and public health at Wayne State University School of Medicine and and as an adjunct professor of industrial hygiene and industrial toxicology at Wayne State University.
 He also served as an adjunct professor of law at John Marshall Law School of Chicago and Loyola University of Chicago Law School where he taught toxic tort law.